Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-routers-and-spindles.md

 - Size and weight
 - Runout

 Many hobby CNC routers tend to utilize trim routers because their power, weight, price, and off-the-shelf circuitry balance well with hobby applications.
-After much testing with the LongMill, we landed on the Makita RT0700/RT0701 as the ideal choice.
+Below are the options we'd recommend for the LongMill.

 ## Sienci AutoSpin T1